A self-similar model of galaxy formation and dark halo relaxation: Methods

 where $H_i$ denotes the initial value of the Hubble parameter $H=2/(3t)$ in the EdS universe.
 Further assuming the shells follow Hubble flow initially ($v_i^2 = r_i^2 H_i^2$), the \eqn{eq:dm_traj_phys_ener} gives analytical solution for the trajectory of all the shells \cite{1993paddy_strucformbook},

 Each shell expands initially but then turns around at a radius of $r_{\smallfrown}= 2G M_i/r_i^2 H_i^2 \delta_i$ at time $t_{\smallfrown} = \pi G M_i/r_i^3 H_i^3 \delta_i^{3/2}$ that is specific to that shell.
-However, as a shell falls into the halo after this turnaround, its trajectory starts to deviate from this solution, while crossing other shells that bounced back from the center.
-Such a bounce happens when considering a small angular momentum for the collisionless dark matter particles in the shell.
+However, as a dark matter shell falls into the halo after this turnaround, its trajectory starts to deviate from this solution when crossing other collisionless dark matter shells that are expanding outwards from the centre.
 Moreover, these shells turn around once again and start accreting as a secondary infall.
 This leads to the formation of caustics such as the splashback radius.

 Even in such regions, self-similar solutions are obtained assuming scale-free initial perturbation with a power law form of overdensity distribution $\delta_i \propto M_i^{-\epsilon}$ \cite{1984FillmoreGoldreich}.
 For sufficiently larger scales, with small perturbation $\delta_i \ll 1$, we can write $M_i \propto r_i^3$ and hence $r_{\smallfrown} \propto M_i^{1/3+\epsilon}$ \& $t_{\smallfrown} \propto M_i^{3\epsilon/2}$.
 At any given time $t$, the shell that undergoes turnaround, encloses a mass of $M_{\smallfrown} \propto t^{2/3\epsilon} \propto a^{s}$, where $s=1/\epsilon$ is the mass accretion rate of the halo; hence this parameter $s$ relates to both the nature of initial perturbation and the accretion rate.
 It follows that the (turnaround) radius of such a shell undergoing turnaround at any time $t$, has a simple power law evolution $r_{\smallfrown} \propto t^{\delta}$ with $\delta \equiv 2(1+s/3)/3$.
 We denote this as $r_{\smallfrown}(t)$ to distinguish it from the $r_{\smallfrown}$ which is a constant attached to each shell.
 This $r_{\smallfrown}(t)$ is then used to set the self-similar scale of the system; then for every shell whose trajectory is given by the \eqn{eq:dm_traj_phys_accl}, the evolution of its radius characterized by $\lambda \equiv r/r_{\smallfrown}(t)$ can be described as follows,